Coconut oil has won over the health crowd and become the go-to healthy cooking oil for many people.

 Despite extra virgin olive oil being one of the healthiest cooking oils around, it’s important to be aware of a few factors.

 One of these is that not all olive oil is what it’s claimed to be.
-For example, several investigations have shown serious foul play, and some manufacturers diluted their extra virgin olive oils with cheaper vegetable oils (14, 15).

 The key point is to make sure you buy cold-pressed olive oil; a first-press oil from the freshest olives.
 While most olive oil is natural with a very simple manufacture process, some forms of olive oil aren’t (16).